BEEFY-JOE/AbletonLiveOnLinux/README.md

 6. Just below `Pre-Launch Script` turn on the slider for `Wait for pre-launch script completion`

 7. This should now remove the maxpreferences.maxpref everytime we launch AbletonLive12, preventing Ableton from settings stuck on "Starting Max..."

+### How do I change the wineasio sample rate?
+1. Open Lutris
+2. Select Ableton Live
+3. In the bottom menu, next to the wineglass icon, click on the up arrow
+4. Click on `Wine registry` in the menu
+5. Navigate to `HKEY_CURRENT_USER\Software\Wine\WineASIO`
+6. Double click on the `Prefered Buffer Size` attribute
+7. Change the Base to Decimal
+8. Ebter the preffered sample rate; e.g. 64,128,256,512,etc...
+9. Click on Ok
+10. Launch Ableton
+11. If Ableton is already running, you have to turn off the audio engine and turn it back on
+    * Open the options menu from the menu bar
+    * Click on Audio Engine
+    * Repeat the steps again to turn the audio engine back on
+12. WineASIO should now be set to the sample rate you just change in wine registry

 ### Problems Noted So Far
 1. Menu bar is not visible in windowed mode, can be accessed wth ALT+F and arrow keys